 - Your dog’s brain and body are getting a much-needed reset.
 When anxiety spikes, stress hormones are being released and flooding their brain.
 If they are not left alone, this gives your dog’s body time to return to a normal and calmer state.

 - It keeps your dog under threshold.
-Staying sub-threshold is imperative to be able to implement an effective counter conditioning and desensitization training.
+Staying sub-threshold is imperative to be able to implement effective counter conditioning and desensitization training.

 "Threshold" is a term used in dog behavior to mean the level at which a dog can cope with a specific stimulus.
 For example, one dog’s threshold for being alone might be five minutes.
 After five minutes, the dog exhibits separation anxiety symptoms.
 Staying under threshold means that the dog is not left alone longer than five minutes.